 DAQmx Interface

-Every time a slave VI is run it will interact with the DAQmx devices, to run the test – set limits, currents, relays etc. and to obtain the data from the tests.
-In each slave VI this is done in the same way.
+Every time a slave VI is run it will interact with the DAQmx devices to set limits, currents, relay states etc, and to obtain the data from the tests.
+For each slave VI this is done in the same way.
 As seen in chapter 2 the devices are used to apply current demand to the control board as well as applying the upper and lower voltage limits to the limiter.
 They are also used to control the relay system as well as reading the data back from the battery.
 All slave VIs complete these tasks using the same code.

-Each of these functions, ‘reading from the battery’, ‘writing to the battery’, ‘switching relays’ and ‘setting limits’, is established as an individual task.
-Within these tasks are the separate activities, for example within ‘reading from the battery’ there is: reading the voltage, reading the current and reading the current readback.
-Each of these activities is assigned an input/output port in the device and a linear scale.
+Each of these functions; ‘reading from the battery’, ‘writing to the battery’, ‘switching relays’ and ‘setting limits’, is established as an individual task.
+Within these tasks are separate activities.
+For example within ‘reading from the battery’ there is: reading the voltage, reading the current and reading the current readback.
+Each of these activities is assigned an input/output port in the USB6009 device and a linear scale.

+As the DAQmx devices are only capable of inputting and outputting ±10 V is it necessary to scale the appropriate inputs and outputs to the real-world values.
+These data points for these scales were obtained using a voltmeter measuring battery voltage, an ammeter measuring current into the battery and a program written in LabVIEW to measure the voltage and current readback on the USB6009.